AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_4/Final_Project.md

 9) The program must work and be relatively bug-free in order to get full credit.

-*each person must have a significant programming role within the group
+*A team is 2 or 3 people.
+Each person must have a significant programming role within the group.

-**Brainstorming ideas, proposal selection, expected outcome for the project
+**Brainstorming ideas, proposal selection, expected outcome for the project.

 ### Project schedule